1.32.10 Reporting on Event-Related Spending

 • Travel for tax treaty and Tax Information Exchange Agreement (TIEA) negotiations

-• Travel for negotiations with foreign competent authority to resolve taxing rights cases via Mutual Agreement Procedures (MAP) and for exchange of information or agreements matters
+• Travel for negotiations with foreign competent authorities to resolve taxing rights cases via Mutual Agreement Procedures (MAP) and for the exchange of information or agreement matters

-Mandatory Law Enforcement Training Travel to mandatory law enforcement training held at a Federal Law Enforcement Training Center (FLETC)
+Mandatory Law Enforcement Training, Non-Law Enforcement Training or Meetings held at a Federal Law Enforcement Training Center (FLETC) Travel to mandatory law enforcement training, non-law enforcement training, or meetings held at FLETC

 System Acceptability Testing Simulating live operations of new or revised systems